dart-lang/site-www/src/guides/language/evolution.md

   For more information on when private final fields can and can't promote, check out [Fixing type promotion failures](/tools/non-promotion-reasons).

-* Corrected inconsistencies in type promotion behvaior of [if-case](/language/branches#if-case) statements where the scrutinee throws an exception.
+* Corrected inconsistencies in type promotion behavior of [if-case](/language/branches#if-case) statements where the scrutinee throws an exception.